-Notwithstanding the wind sheltering at the three measurement stations (Belušić et al., 2013), maxima of 10 min wind speeds, recorded with cup anemometers and 1 s sampling at one coastal

-(Senj, SE) and two island stations (Rab, RA and Mali Lošinj, ML) reinforce the TS-X results (Figure 4; Figure 2 shows station locations).
-The plotted 10 min maxima are about twice the 10 min mean values (not shown).
+Notwithstanding the wind sheltering at the three measurement stations (Belušić et al., 2013), maxima of 10-min wind speeds, recorded with cup anemometers and 1 s sampling at one coastal (Senj (SE)) and 2 island stations (Rab (RA) and Mali Lošinj (ML)) reinforce the TS-X results (Fig. 4 - see Fig. 2 for station locations).
+The plotted 10-min maxima are about twice the 10-min mean values (not shown).
 The bora is well known for its quasi-periodic gustiness.
-Belušić et al. (2007) point to the Kelvin-Helmholtz instability as the primary mechanism for the pulsations.
-In Case 1 (Figure 4(a)), the time series show that around the TS-X overpass the bora was weakening, with a clear difference between the stations: SE below the PV jet, and RA and ML in the wake zone.
-The SE average is still nearly 20 m s-1, whereas RA and ML exhibit values in the 2-4 m s-1 range.
-In
+Belušić et al. (2007) point to the Kelvin-Helmholtz instability as the primary mechanism of the pulsations.
+In Case 1 (Fig. 4a), the time series show that around the TS-X overpass the bora was weakening, with a clear difference between the stations: SE below the PV jet, and RA and ML in the wake zone.
+The SE average is still nearly 20 ms-1, whereas RA and ML exhibit values in the 2-4 ms-1 range.
+In Case 2, however, the SE 10-min maximum bora, in the 4-day period centred at the TS-X overpass, is nearly 30 ms-1.
+At the same time, both island stations register lower speeds, although above 10 ms-1.
+In stark contrast to Case 1, the RA station wind speed is now well above that at ML, apparently reflecting the speed of the westernmost secondary jet, the shortest and slowest of the four.
+In both cases the wind direction at the SE station during the plotted period was that of the bora (N-E), specifically 56° and 68° at the time of the overpass for Case 1 and Case 2 respectively.

-Figure 4.
-Maximum 10-min wind over a 4-day period centred on TS-X overpass times (0510 UTC) recorded at the Senj, Rab and Mali Lošinj stations (locations marked in Figure 2) for (a) Case 1 and (b) Case 2.
-Vertical lines mark the TS-X overpass times.